nikhilraghava/nikhilraghava.github.io/_posts/2018-10-31-Writing-a-Minimalistic-x86-Bootloader.markdown

 ```bash
 qemu-system-x86_64 -drive format=raw,file=boot.bin
 ```
 QEMU will open up in a separate window and boom you have written your very own bootloader!
-C O N G R A T U L A T I O N S!

 ![xBoot QEMU]({{site.baseurl}}/assets/img/xBoot.png)